 The African Spoonbill is usually a shy and alert bird.
 It is usually found singly, but can also be encountered in pairs or in groups.
 It is usually silent, except for an occasional grunt when alarmed.
 This bird travels by flight.
 It flies with its neck and legs extended, while flapping its wings steadily in the air.

 The African Spoonbill feeds by fishing in shallow water.
 It fishes for its food by swinging its open bill from side to side in the water.
 Its bill acts as a scythe (hooked tool) to catch its food.

-The African Spoonbill is commonly found in several of countries in the southern part of Africa.
-Some of these countries include Botswana, Kenya, Madagascar, Mozambique, Namibia, South Africa and Zimbabwe.
+The African Spoonbill is commonly found in several countries in the southern part of Africa.
+Some of these countries include Botswana, Kenya, Madagascar, Mozambique, Namibia, South Africa, and Zimbabwe.